 - If you think it does, register with CILEx Regulation to have them confirm that your employment fulfils the criteria.
-A fee of £70 is payable at 2018 rates.
+A fee is payable.

 - Collect evidence as you go along to show that your work fulfils the specified competences, which are set out in the handbook.

 - Once your period of qualified employment is complete, apply to CILEx Regulation to have this element of your qualification approved.
-A fee of £300 is payable to have your portfolio assessed.
+A fee is payable to have your portfolio assessed.

 If you would like to speak to someone about qualifying employment please call CILEx Regulation on 01234 845770.